BinLiang-NLP/Scon-ABSA/README.md

 Please cite our paper and kindly give a star for this repository if you use this code.

-For any questions about the implementation, plaese email luowangda_hitsz@163.com or bin.liang@stu.hit.edu.cn.
+For any question, plaese email luowangda_hitsz@163.com or bin.liang@stu.hit.edu.cn.

 ### Model Overview
 ![model](./img/model_overview.png)